-• Expand services and support for people in prison and in the communities to which they return home.
+- Develop and implement strategic reentry plans at the state and local levels. - Expand services and support for people in prison and in the communities to which they return home.

-The bill is advancing in both chambers due in part to its broad support - across party, ideological and regional lines.
-Its diverse sponsors include Sam Brownback (R-KS) and Barack Obama (D-IL) in the Senate; and in the House, conservative Republicans such as Chris Cannon (R-UT) and Howard Coble (R-NC) and liberal Democrats including lead sponsor Danny Davis (D-IL) and Dennis Kucinich (D-OH).
+The bill received broad support - across party, ideological and regional lines.
+Its diverse sponsors included Sam Brownback (R-KS) and Barack Obama (D-IL) in the Senate; and in the House, conservative Republicans such as Chris Cannon (R-UT) and Howard Coble (R-NC) and liberal Democrats including lead sponsor Danny Davis (D-IL) and Dennis Kucinich (D-OH).

-The proposed funds are by no means substantial -- \$191 million, a fraction of the more than \$41 billion that states spent in 2004 on their prisons.
+The authorized funds are by no means substantial -- \$191 million, a fraction of the more than \$41 billion that states spent in 2004 on their prisons.
 Still, the funds will support efforts that might significantly transform policies and practices across the states to move corrections beyond their narrow mission of confinement to include the mission of successful return to communities.